-Bilateral relations between Germany and Saudi Arabia were formalised as early as 1929 by the signing of the Treaty of Friendship between Germany and the Kingdom of Hejaz and Nejd.
+Bilateral relations between Germany and Saudi Arabia were formalised as early with 1929 with the signing of the Treaty of Friendship between Germany and the Kingdom of Hejaz and Nejd.
 This was three years before the Kingdom of Saudi Arabia was proclaimed.
-Germany has maintained diplomatic relations with the Kingdom of Saudi Arabia since 1954.
-As in other Arab nations, Germany is held in high regard in Saudi Arabia.
+The Federal Republic of Germany has maintained diplomatic relations with the Kingdom of Saudi Arabia since 1954.

 At the invitation of King Salman bin Abdulaziz Al-Saud, Federal Chancellor Angela Merkel last held talks with the Saudi Arabian leadership in Jeddah on 30 April 2017.
-This marked her third trip to Saudi Arabia following visits in 2007 and 2010.
-In September 2018, Foreign Ministers Heiko Maas and Adel Al-Jubeir agreed to expand and deepen the traditionally good relations, thus ending a diplomatic dispute on statements made by former German Foreign Minister Sigmar Gabriel on Saudi Arabian foreign policy.
-There are frequent visits to Saudi Arabia by members of the German Cabinet, Members of the German Bundestag and delegations from Germany’s Länder, as well as visits to Germany by Saudi Arabian officials.
+This was her third trip to Saudi Arabia following visits in 2007 and 2010.

 Saudi Arabia is Germany’s second most important Arab trading partner after the United Arab Emirates.
 For its part, Germany is the fourth-largest supplier of Saudi Arabian imports.
-Saudi Arabia imports German products and services on a large scale.
+Saudi Arabia imports German products and services on a substantial scale.
 Germany’s main exports to Saudi Arabia are machinery, motor vehicles, chemical products and electrical, precision engineering and optical goods.
-In 2017, German exports to Saudi Arabia were worth 6.6 billion euros (-9.6% compared with 2016), while Saudi Arabian exports to Germany totalled 803 million euros (+28.7% compared with 2016).
+In 2018, German exports to Saudi Arabia were worth 6.26 billion euros (-4% compared with the previous year), while German imports from Saudi Arabia totalled 1178 billion euros (+46.7% compared with 2017).

-Saudi Arabia will remain an interesting market for German companies.
-Industrial diversification and renewable energies are key issues in Saudi Arabia’s ambitious Vision 2030 reform programme and National Transformation Programme 2020, and these are core areas of German expertise.
-This means that there are good prospects for greater economic cooperation between the two countries.
+Industrial diversification and renewable energies are key issues in Saudi Arabia’s ambitious Vision 2030 reform programme and National Transformation Programme 2020.
+These are core areas of German expertise, meaning that there are good prospects for the development of economic cooperation between the two countries.
 An investment protection agreement has been in place since 1999.

 Through the Saudi Arabian General Investment Authority (SAGIA) and the Saudi Industrial Property Authority (MODON), Saudi Arabia offers a range of incentives to encourage foreign companies to invest and create jobs in the country.
-Foreign companies and joint ventures are required to employ a certain percentage of Saudi Arabian nationals.
+All companies in Saudi Arabia, including foreign companies and joint ventures, are now required to employ a certain percentage of Saudi Arabian nationals.

 The German-Saudi Arabian Liaison Office for Economic Affairs (GESALO) in Riyadh has represented German business interests in the country since 1978.
-Launched in 1975, the Saudi-German Joint Economic Commission comprises representatives of the two countries’ governments and business communities.
+The Saudi-German Joint Economic Commission, launched in 1975, comprises government and business representatives.

 Cultural relations between Germany and Saudi Arabia were not established until fairly recently.
 Cultural cooperation is based on an intergovernmental agreement that entered into force on 2 April 2006.
-There are German schools in Jeddah and Riyadh and a German Academic Exchange Service (DAAD) lecturer at King Saud University in Riyadh, which also offers a degree in German-Arabic Translation.
+There are German Schools in Jeddah and Riyadh.
+King Saud University in Riyadh offers a degree course in German-Arabic Translation.
 A number of Saudi Arabian students take advantage of the opportunity to attend summer courses in Germany.
-Around 1150 students from Saudi Arabia are currently studying in Germany with the help of a grant from the Saudi Government.
+Around 1150 students from Saudi Arabia are currently studying in Germany with the help of grants from the Saudi Government.

 In 2016, Germany was the guest of honour at Saudi Arabia’s biggest cultural event, the Al Janadriyah Heritage and Cultural Festival, held under the patronage of King Salman.
-A Goethe-Institut, which so far only offers language classes, was opened in Riyadh in May 2014.
-It moved into its own building in 2016.
-In other parts of the country, the opportunities to learn German outside King Saud University’s German programme are limited to a few individual initiatives, as well as private tuition and distance learning.
-German is not offered as a foreign language at schools providing general education.
+A Goethe-Institut, so far offering only language classes, was opened in Riyadh in May 2014.

-The German Archaeological Institute (DAI) and Philipps-Universität Marburg are active in Saudi Arabia with excavations at Tayma and an underwater project near Jeddah.
-They are working closely with the Saudi Commission for Tourism and National Heritage (SCTH) on these Projects.
+The German Archaeological Institute, the Max Planck Institute for the Science of Human History and the University of Marburg are active in Saudi Arabia with research projects in Tayma, working closely with the Saudi Commission for Tourism and National Heritage (SCTH).